 In 1964, the Mighty Tonka Dump paved the way for a whole new series.
 If you like Mighty Dumps, they are featured here.
 If you want to review the entire Mighty Tonka series from 1964 to 1997, www.MIGHTYTONKA.com is where you need to go after you complete your visit here.
 This companion website went live on January 10, 2012.

 New on June 30, 2011, companion website www.TONKAGASTURBINE.com fills an information void on the futuristic Gas Turbine trucks that were new in 1965 as part of the "Regular" series.
-And yet another companion website went live in September 2013 featuring Tonka private label, Tonka custom and trucks made in New Zealand. www.TONKATOYSTRUCKS.com is where you need to be.
+And yet another companion website went live in September 2013 featuring private label Tonka trucks, custom Tonka trucks and DeSalle collectibles that are based on Tonka trucks from the 1956, 1957 and 1958 time-frame.www.TONKATOYSTRUCKS.com is where you need to be.

 Being the shy type, I've always been slow to toot my own horn, if at all.
 But it's time to step up to the podium and do a little old fashioned crowing.
 Neat Old Toys has been recognized and referenced as an "INTERNET RESOURCE" since 2004 by Maloney's Antiques and Collectibles Resource Directory, online at www.MALONEYSDIRECTORY.com.
 And in 2005, an entire article on Tonka Toys as collectibles; based on information from Neat Old Toys, was published in the Great Lakes Trader, a monthly publication for antiques, fine arts and collectibles serving Michigan and the upper midwest.
 Thank you very much!